 Giles cocked his head to one side before replying; “If I recall, the last time you happened to break it, was whilst you were fighting over a slice of pizza with Xander.”
 A flush stained her cheeks even as the pout melted into a grimace.

 Giles suddenly grabbed the newspaper.
 “Before you go,” his words halted their mass exodus.
 Opening it and laying it open on the table, he continued.
-“I recall seeing an article in here this morning which may have some relevance to the situation…”
+“I saw an article in here this morning which may have some relevance to the situation…”

 “Sorry that we have to love and leave you, darling, but the flight from Sunnydale leaves for LAX in less than two hours.
 You know how airports are about passengers arriving at the last minute.”
 Mrs. Chase checked her watch even as she threw an apologetic smile towards her daughter in the back.